Particular/docs.particular.net/Content/ServicePulse/monitoring-nservicebus-endpoints.md

 **Service Level Agreement**

 An SLA is, as the name implies, an agreement between the involved parts.
-When speaking about endpoints and messages an SLA is a mean to express that a given endpoint must consume, handled in NServiceBus terminology, messages within a given amount of time, otherwise the SLA itself is not respected.
+When speaking about endpoints and messages an SLA is a mean to express that a given endpoint must consume, handle in NServiceBus terminology, messages within a given amount of time, otherwise the SLA itself is not respected.

 **Performance Counters**